 Shared Reading

-Shared Reading is an interactive reading experience that occurs when students join in or share the reading of a book or other text while guided and supported by a teacher.
+Shared reading is an interactive read aloud where the students join in or share the reading of a book while guided and supported by a teacher.
 The teacher explicitly models the skills of proficient readers, including reading with fluency and expression.
 The shared reading model often uses oversized books (referred to as big books) with enlarged print and illustrations.

 Why use shared reading?